Country information for Portugal - Systems of support and specialist provision

 CRTICs have webpages, blogs and learning management system platforms to disseminate their services and activities to the school communities they support.
 The Directorate-General of Education manages a Moodle community area, integrating all CRTICs, as a sharing and discussion platform.

 In 2006, a specific recruitment group was created for special education teachers.
 It was made operational by Decree-Law No. 20/06, 31 January.

-The school is involved in a set of activities based around the curriculum and curriculum enhancement, aiming to create conditions for the expression and development of exceptional capacities and the resolution of any problems.
+The school is involved in a set of activities based around the curriculum and curriculum enhancement.
+These aim to create conditions for the expression and development of exceptional capacities and the resolution of any problems.

-For each learner, the school can implement measures to promote educational success, such as, among others:
+For each learner, the school can implement measures to promote educational success.
+These could include:

-- Temporary constitution of groups of learners according to their needs and/or potentialities
+- temporary constitution of groups of learners according to their needs and/or potential;

 Ministry of Labour, Solidarity and Social Security